srmarzec/albopictus_remapping/misc/Angelanotes.md

 #### not sure if the last line is ok

+Notes:
+1. you must reset path everytime you use the SRA toolkit: $ export PATH=$PATH:$PWD/sratoolkit.2.10.9-ubuntu64/bin

-Note: you must cd to the directory you set as your repository directory during the config
+1. You must cd to the directory you set as your repository directory during the config; in this case the directory is: remapping_RNAseq